qualityq/AI_chatbot_GUI/README.md

 -Add your API in the file using API_KEY = "enter API key here".

--Make sure to install PyQt, api, openai, pip.
+-Make sure to install PyQt, api, openai, pip, Python.